 The 2015 Plan was originally adopted by the Board and approved by the Company's stockholders in 2015.
-In July 2021, the 2015 Plan terminated immediately prior to effectiveness of the 2021 Plan with respect to the grant of future awards.
+The 2015 Plan was most recently amended in March 2021.
+In July 2021, upon completion of the IPO, the 2015 Plan terminated immediately prior to effectiveness of the 2021 Plan with respect to the grant of future awards.
 However, the 2015 Plan will continue to govern the terms and conditions of the outstanding awards previously granted under the 2015 Plan.